Home – Regulations Hub – Corporate Sustainability Due Diligence Directive

 The Corporate Sustainability Due Diligence Directive (CSDDD)

-The Corporate Sustainability Due Diligence Directive (CSDDD), is a European Union directive that introduces legal obligations on businesses to respect human rights and the environment.
-It requires certain companies to conduct human rights and environmental due diligence across their global chain of activities.
-It also includes certain obligations on companies regarding climate change as well as language empowering victims of corporate abuse to sue companies before national courts of EU Member states for harm occurring within their chain of activities.
+The Corporate Sustainability Due Diligence Directive (CSDDD) is a European Union directive that forms part of the EU’s wider plans for a more sustainable future and introduces legal obligations on businesses to respect human rights and the environment.
+It requires certain companies to conduct a risk-based human rights and environmental due diligence (HREDD) in their operations and across their global chains of activities, holding companies accountable through public reporting on their efforts.
+It also includes obligations on companies regarding climate change and empowers victims of corporate abuse to sue companies in EU national courts for failures to prevent, mitigate or bring to an end adverse impacts.

-The European Union Council formally adopted the CSDDD on May 24, 2024.
-The CSDDD will now be published in the official journal of the EU and will enter into force.
+The final CSDDD text was published in the EU’s Official Journal on 5th July 2024, and the Directive went into effect on 25th July 2024.
 Member states will have two years to implement the regulations and administrative procedures to comply with this legislation.

 It will also affect non-EU companies with a turnover in the EU of more than €450 million.
 The timeline for compliance will depend on the size of the companies following this timeline: